 After a substantial author’s Preface recounting the author’s life-journey with the question of God’s existence, A Universe From Someone pulls together Essays and Opening Speeches from debates (including the 2011 ‘God is not a delusion’ debate at the Cambridge Union) that jointly cover a wide variety of theistic arguments.
 Together with a foreword by noted philosopher J.P.
 Moreland, an annotated bibliography highlighting ‘Four Dozen Key Resources on Apologetics and Natural Theology in an Age of Science’, and other recommended resources, A Universe From Someone offers an informed overview of the contemporary case for God.

-“Can Moral Realism Do Without God?” revised edition, original version published in Theofilos (2012)
+“Can Moral Realism Do Without God?”, version 3.
+The original version published in Norwegian in Theofilos (2012)

 A Brief Introduction to and Defence of the Modern Ontological Argument originally published in Theofilos (Volume 7, 2015:3)